How To Add Alternating Colors In Google Sheets

 Step 5: Apply the Formatting

 Click on the “Format” button.
 You can now choose the color you want to apply to the even-numbered rows.
 Select the desired fill color from the palette.
-(See Also: What Is A Cell Google Sheets)
+(See Also: How To Make A Numbered Column In Google Sheets)

 Step 6: Save the Rule